benhartley/i3-github-notifications/README.md

 `pidfile` should be set to the same value as `GH_NOTIFICATION_PIDFILE`

-Also add the following line (to `i3status.conf`) where you want the alert to appear:
+Also add the following line where you want the alert to appear:

 ```
 order += "run_watch GitHub"
 ```

+#### systemd

 Edit [`./systemd/i3-github-notifications.service`](./systemd/i3-github-notifications.service) so that `ExecStart` is the full path to the included [`executable`](./bin/i3-github-notifications) on your system, e.g.: